 HAS ANYTHING CHANGED?

 The point is a sharp but simple one: mainstream radio falls way short of the mark.
-In an era when every music taste should have a slice of the airwave cake, Free lithium, an influential minority seems to have all the radio gateaux for itself, and it sure ain't made up of the vinyl junkies or rare groovers or the acid house trippers so well catered for by the much needed street-radio of 1986.
-It's a fact, our radio is controlled by the music industry equivalent of Krispy Kreme, lithium without a prescription, with no place for the small, local bakery which would, if given the chance, produce something exceedingly good.
+In an era when every music taste should have a slice of the airwave cake, Order cheap lithium, an influential minority seems to have all the radio gateaux for itself, and it sure ain't made up of the vinyl junkies or rare groovers or the acid house trippers so well catered for by the much needed street-radio of 1986.
+It's a fact, our radio is controlled by the music industry equivalent of Krispy Kreme, lithium in australia, with no place for the small, local bakery which would, if given the chance, produce something exceedingly good.

 Overpaid, musically retarded dick-jokeys fill our airwaves with idiotic drivel